The New Ranges Library

 }

-At the end, the output of the program.
+In the end, the output of the program.

 rangeComprhension

-If I use more generators for integers or more filter expressions in a range of comprehension, the expression will become very difficult to understand.
-I present in the next example the Pythagorean Triple in Haskell and C++.
+If I use more generators for integers or filter expressions in a range of comprehension, the expression will become very difficult to understand.
+I present in the following example the Pythagorean Triple in Haskell and C++.
 The Pythagorean triple consists of three positive integers x, y, and z, such that x2 + y2 = z2.

 triples =[(x, y, z)|z <-[1..], x <-[1..z],y <-[x..z] ,x^2 + y^2 == z^2]